The Intercultural Mentoring Program is designed to help you with questions about

 - plan to complete their entire Bachelor’s or Master’s studies at the University of Stuttgart (full-time program)

-- are just beginning their studies or are experiencing difficulties studying (higher semesters also qualify)
+- are just beginning their studies or are experiencing difficulties studying (second semesters also qualify)

 - have time to meet at least twice a month with the mentor